Degnel/AI-Summit-Biasbusters/backend/README.md

 pip install redis
 pip install RealTimeSTT
 ```
 And activate your venv.
-You'll also need to create a REDIS DB.
+You'll also need to create a REDIS DB (once agin check the relevent Scaleway ressources).

 Change in the frontend code (frontend/app/index.tsx) the serveur IP and the backend code backend (backend/stt_2.py) the db IP.